virgili0/Virgilio/NewToDataScience/PythonBasic.md

 - Lists\
 In Python, a list is..... a list of elements!
 They can hold different primitive value types, and you can access to each element through an **index**, that is, the position of the element in the list.
 In Python, like the most part of programming languages, indexes start from 0 (and not 1!).
 So the first element of a list is in the position 0, the second in the position 1, and so on.
 You can get an element of a list with list[index].
+Understand deeply the concept of slicing, is really powerful and handy.\
 Check here the [**Chapter 4**](https://automatetheboringstuff.com/chapter4/) about lists.
 Exercises [here](https://www.w3resource.com/python-exercises/list/).

 - Tuples\
 Tuples are simply the list's cousin.
 They're like lists, but they are immutable, that is, you cannot modify them after the creation.
 Why do we need to use tuples, if they seem like lists, just more close-minded?
-Often in programming, there are things that you **want** they remain the same over time, and in that case go for tuples and you'll be sure about that.
+Often in programming, there are things that you **want** they remain the same over time, and in that case go for tuples and you'll be sure about that.\
-In the same [**Chapter 4**](https://automatetheboringstuff.com/chapter4/) you find a deep tuples explanation.
+In the same [**Chapter 4**](https://automatetheboringstuff.com/chapter4/) you find a deep tuples explanation.\
 [Exercises](https://www.w3resource.com/python-exercises/tuple/) here.

 - Dictionaries\